Richard Brett: Life

-From a family of Catholic recusant sympathies, Richard was the son of Robert Brett, gent., of Whitestaunton Manor in Somerset.
+From a family of Catholic recusant sympathisers, Richard was the son of Robert Brett, gent., of Whitestaunton Manor in Somerset.
 He was born in London.
 He attended Hart Hall, Oxford which he entered as a commoner in 1582.
 He was appointed Rector of Quainton, Buckinghamshire, in 1595.
 That same year, he was granted a Fellowship in Lincoln College under Richard Kilby, where he pursued his study of Latin, Greek, Aramaic, Arabic, Hebrew, and Ge'ez (Ethiopic) tongues.
 In 1597 he was admitted bachelor of divinity, and he proceeded in divinity in 1605.

 He died in Quainton on 5 April 1637, aged 70, and is buried in the chancel of Quainton Church, which he served for 43 years.
 Over his grave a monument with his effigies and a Latin and English epitaph was erected by his widow.
 His will was proved in P.C.C. in June 1637.
 By his wife Alice, daughter of Richard Brown, sometime mayor of Oxford, he left four daughters, of whom Margaret married Calybute Downing in 1627.